Then Came You (TV series)

 Then Came You is a half-hour sitcom that aired on ABC for two months from March 22 to April 26, 2000.
 The show dealt with the romantic relationship between a young man and an older woman.
 It starred Susan Floyd, Thomas Newton, and Desmond Askew.

-This was not the first time ABC greenlighted a sitcom with this title; Then Came You was also the proposed title for the show that ultimately became the 1980s sitcom Webster (only used before its premiere).
+This wasn't the first time ABC greenlighted a sitcom with this title.
+Then Came You was also the proposed title for the show that ultimately became the 1980s sitcom Webster (only used before its premiere).